min yeshara feldman

 about me

-hello! my name is min yeshara feldman & i'm a rising fourth-year student studying psychology, cognitive science, and religion at ohio state.
+hi! i'm min & i'm a fourth-year student studying psychology, cognitive science, and religion at ohio state, graduating this december.

-my coursework & research experiences focus in social cognitive development.
+my coursework & research experiences focus in the development of social and moral thought.

-in my free time, i love to read and write fiction, play the piano, watch studio ghibli movies, pick up new skills and projects, take long walks, and go on bookstore-coffeeshop crawls (see the fun tab for my favorite spots!).
+in my free time, i love to read and write fiction, watch studio ghibli movies, explore local lakes and swimming holes, take long walks, play piano, and go on bookstore-coffeeshop crawls.

 inquiries,